port-labs/port-docs/docs/guides/all/setup-dora-metrics.md

 ## Visualization
-Let's visualize the DORA metrics using **Port's Dashboard** feature.
-You can create custom dashboards to track these metrics and monitor your team's performance over time.
+By leveraging Port's Dashboards, you can create custom dashboards to track the metrics and monitor your team's performance over time.

 ### Dashboard Setup
 1. Go to **Catalog** in the navigation bar